PPC, SOLUTIONS 8

 What are Performance Max asset groups?

-As we mentioned earlier, an asset group functions somewhat similarly to an ad group (organizing ads into categories inside a campaign).
+An asset group functions somewhat similarly to an ad group (organizing ads into categories inside a campaign).

-Yep.
 Performance Max essentially says farewell to keywords.

 …Unless we start getting into custom segmentation—but that’s for another time 😉